 I moved into the voluntary sector in 2011 when I started working with Sue Ryder as a Community and Events Fundraiser, before moving to Parkinson’s UK.
 I was a Regional Fundraiser for 7 years at Parkinson’s UK covering the East of Scotland.
 At Parkinson’s UK I was involved in a great deal of different event, projects and partnerships throughout the years.

-I started as Head of Fundraising with Make 2nds Count in November 2019 after meeting Lisa and Louise at an event.
-A combination of Lisa’s passion and commitment to helping raise awareness of Secondary breast cancer and having two of my family members affected by breast cancer, are the reasons I wanted join the charity.
+I started as Head of Fundraising with Make 2nds Count in November 2019 after meeting Lisa and Euan at an event.
+A combination of Lisa’s passion and commitment to helping raise awareness of Secondary breast cancer and having two of my family members affected by breast cancer are the reasons I wanted join the charity.

 Interesting fact – Sir Paul McCartney awarded me my graduation certificate.
 The picture of him and I is hanging in my home office.